 During 2021 we successfully secured two contracts following the UK Capacity Market auctions.
 Beinn an Tuirc 3 and Halsary wind farms both secured one-year contracts in the T-1 2021/22 auction which took place in March.
 These contracts allow National Grid to manage the security of supply and prevent future blackouts on the system.
-Additionally, we were successful in both the 2021 T-1 and T-4 auctions, where we were awarded a one-year agreement for the 50 MW Whitelee BESS for delivery year 2022/23 and a 15-year agreement for the 50 MW Harestanes BESS for delivery year 2025/26 respectively.
+Additionally, five eligible sites have been pre-qualified for the next auctions due to take place during February 2022.

 Both Blacklaw and Whitelee wind farms have been awarded constraint management contracts under National Grid ESO's Constraint Pathfinder Tender.
-New and innovative services from wind generation, such as constraint management, will serve to enhance the flexibility of grid operations in a costeffective manner.
+New and innovative services from wind generation, such as constraint management, will serve to enhance the flexibility of grid operations in a cost-effective manner.